-The TAA is the owner and operator of TUS.
-TAA developed a set of improvements to TUS, which includes the ASEP as depicted on the ALP for TUS.
+The City of Tucson is the owner and TAA is the operator of TUS.
+TAA developed a set of improvements to TUS, which includes the ASEP as depicted on the Airport Layout Plan (ALP) for TUS.
 TUS is located on 8,343 acres in Tucson, Arizona in Pima County south of the City of Tucson central business district.
 The Airport is near both Interstate 10 and Interstate 19 as shown on Exhibit 1-1.
 The USAF owned land, known as AFP 44, is located along the southwest border of the Airport.